-We hosted a little Arabian-inspired pre-launch party – a Dubai Sunset Soiree – for Grantourismo yesterday here at our villa on The Palm.
-As is typical of Dubai, our guest list was multicultural, and included Dubai bloggers and ‘tweeps’, and a handful of friends, all from the media, publishing, arts, hospitality, and airline industries – and all really lovely people.
+We hosted an Arabian-inspired Dubai sunset soiree for the Dubai launch of Grantourismo and our year-long grand tour yesterday here at our luxurious villa rental on The Palm island.
+As is typical of Dubai, our home for many years, our guest list was multicultural, and included Dubai bloggers and tweeps, and friends old and new, all from the media, publishing, arts, academia, hospitality, and airline industries – and all really really lovely people.

 The Cocktails at our Dubai Sunset Soiree